Synology NAS: More Than Just Storage – Your Self-Hosting Hub

 Related Blog Posts for Optimize Your Synology NAS: Guides for Self-Hosting & Productivity (2025)

-Install password manager Vaultwarden on a Synology NAS using Docker.
+How to Install Paperless-ngx on a Synology NAS with Docker

 Immich: Easy Self-Hosted Photo Management Server Setup Guide

-Set up Immich, a private photo cloud, on your server.
-Step-by-step guide for NAS or Ubuntu.
-Secure alternative to Google Photos.
+Set up Immich as a private photo cloud on your homeserver.
+Step-by-step guide for NAS or Ubuntu — the privacy-friendly alternative to Google Photos.

 Install Linkwarden: Self-Hosted Bookmark Manager on Synology